yesodweb/yesod-cookbook/Setting-up-PostgreSQL.md

     \q</pre>
 1. In another window ssh to the client.
 Go to the Yesod project folder (likely in a shared folder, like `/vagrant/<project name>/`.
 1. Install pgconfig (part of libpq): `sudo apt-get install libpq-dev`.
-1. Install the Haskell lib for Postgresql: `cabal clean & cabal install`.
+1. Automatically install the Haskell lib for PostgreSQL using `cabal clean & cabal install`.
 1. Test run Yesod: `yesod devel`.
 If all is well, you'll see something like:<pre>
     Devel application launched: http://localhost:3000
     Migrating: CREATE TABLE "user"</pre>